 - COI Policy: Reviewers and Editors

 Reviewers must disclose to Editors any COI that could bias their opinions of the manuscript, and they should disqualify themselves from reviewing specific manuscripts if they deem it as appropriate.
-As in the case of authors, silence on the part of reviewers concerning potential COI may mean either that such COI exist but they have not been properly disclosed, or that COI do not exist.
+As in the case of authors, silence on the part of reviewers concerning potential COI may mean either that such COI exists but they have not been properly disclosed or that COI does not exist.
 Reviewers must therefore also be asked to state explicitly whether COI exist or do not exist.
-Reviewers must not use knowledge of the work, before its publication, to further their own interests.
+Reviewers must not use knowledge of the work before its publication to further their own interests.
 COI for a given manuscript exist when a participant in the peer review and publication process (e.g., author, reviewer, editor) has ties to activities that could inappropriately influence his or her judgment, regardless of whether the judgment is affected.
 Financial relationships with industry (e.g., employment, consultancies, stock ownership, honoraria, expert testimony), either directly or through immediate family, are usually considered the most important COI.
 However, COI can occur for other reasons, such as personal relationships, academic competition, and intellectual passion.
 External peer reviewers should disclose to Editors any COI that could bias their opinions of the manuscript and they should disqualify themselves from reviewing specific manuscripts if they deem it as appropriate.
 The Editors must be aware of the reviewers’ COI to interpret the review reports and evaluate whether the reviewer should be disqualified from the peer review process.
 Additional details are available from the International Committee of Medical Journal Editors Annals of Internal Medicine 118, (8) 646-647.

 Authors who wish to publish in JOINTS must follow the guidelines on Good Publication Practice as reported in COPE and Council of Science Editors.
 These guidelines aim to ensure that articles are published in a responsible and ethical manner.